-Dear brothers and sisters in the truth community, let’s quit trying to sound super-knowledgeable with a repertoire of Kabbalist “sacred names,” or calling ourselves a prophet every time the Holy Spirit gives us eyes to see or a heart to discern, shall we?
+Dear brothers and sisters, let’s quit trying to sound super-knowledgeable with a repertoire of Kabbalist “sacred names,” or thinking we’re a prophet every time the Holy Spirit gives us eyes to see or a heart to discern, shall we?
 Let’s drop the pride and get back to the cross, where we find true life and the peace that passes understanding.

 “For I decided to know nothing among you except Jesus Christ and him crucified.”
 1 Cor 2:2

 He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him. – (2 Corinthians 5:21)

 Oswald Chambers – My Utmost for His Highest